ORE Board of Directors

 Dotty Vautier, Board member – grew up in Montpelier.
 She always loved the quality of life Vermont offers and, after college, chose to stay here to raise her family.
 She recently retired from National Life after a 20 year career in the Sales and Marketing area.
 Dotty joined ORE as a member and a board member in January 2017 because she believes strongly in what ORE does for maintaining the concept of time banking as a way of promoting individual and community well being.
 (Board membership term ends 2019)

 Do you want to support the ORE Timebank?
 We welcome interested members who want to support the timebank by serving on the ORE Board of Directors.
 For more information see: Prospective Board Member Information.

 For further information see: Onion River Exchange – Organizational Documents (including the ORE by-laws, Board job descriptions, etc.)

 Onion River Exchange – Financial Reports (including the annual IRS Form 990)

-Board Meetings are held on the 4th Thursday of the month, in the evening.
+Board Meetings are held on the 4th Thursday of the month, in the evening, usually 5:30 to 7:30 pm.
 All ORE Time bank members are welcome to attend the monthly board meetings.
 If you would like to attend (click here) to send us a message.

 Board Meeting Minutes